Durán Madonna

 Christ appears much older than in most contemporary paintings of this kind.
-He is far from an infant, and is very realistically and physically rendered.
-He is shown as a small child, with none of the softness of usual 15th-century depictions of the Virgin and Child.
-The painting is characterised by the sculptural look that van der Weyden often favoured, and for its similarity in colourisation to his c.
+He is shown as a small child, but with none of the softness characteristic of 15th-century depictions of the Virgin and Child.
+The painting has a sculptural look that van der Weyden often favoured, and is similar in colour to his c.
 1435 Descent from the Cross (Madrid) and c.
 1442–45 Miraflores Altarpiece (Berlin).

-The painting was acquired by Pedro Fernández-Durán in 1899 at the Palacio de Boadilla, Madrid.
+The Durán Madonna was acquired by Pedro Fernández-Durán in 1899 at the Palacio de Boadilla, Madrid.
 He donated the work to the Museo del Prado in 1930.

 Description

 Mary is shown in a long, red, hooded robe and white headdress, with the Child Jesus in a white shirt seated on her lap.
 He curiously leafs through and crumples the pages of a book perched on his mother's knee.
-The book is placed at the very center of the panel, symbolising the centrality of the divine Word in Christian belief.
+The book is placed at the very centre of the panel, symbolising the centrality of the divine Word in Christian belief.
 According to the Prado, the book itself represents an allusion to the "Holy Scriptures that announce Christ's redemptive mission."
-An angel in dark grey dress hovers above Mary's head, holding a pearl-encrusted crown destined for her upon her assumption as Queen of Heaven.
+An angel in a dark grey dress hovers above Mary's head, holding a pearl-encrusted crown destined for her upon her assumption as Queen of Heaven.
 Mary's long robe swirls around the pictorial space, obscuring her throne and eventually falling at the support by her feet.
 They are framed by a sculpted niche or apse with Gothic tracery similar to that found in van der Weyden's Descent from the Cross.
 The curved arches of the niche echo the lines of her figure as she bends protectively over the child.
 These curved lines and warm colours give the work its sense of internal harmony.